Azure/Vision-AI-DevKit-Pages/docs/_docs/06-Deploy_model_VS_Code.md

 •	Select [AZURE IOT HUB DEVICES > … > Select IoT Hub] command and [AZURE IOT HUB DEVICES > … > Start Monitoring D2C Message] command to monitor the messages sent from AI Vision Kit device to Azure IoT Hub:

-Retraining the Machine learning models:
+##Retraining the Machine learning models

-14. Open “02-mobilenet-transfer-learning-cloud.py” and click [Run Cell] or [Run All Cells] link to retrain a new mobilenet model on cloud by “soda_cans” data under “sample-solution-1\MachineLearning\data\soda_cans” folder.
+1. Open “02-mobilenet-transfer-learning-cloud.py” and click [Run Cell] or [Run All Cells] link to retrain a new mobilenet model on cloud by “soda_cans” data under “sample-solution-1\MachineLearning\data\soda_cans” folder.

-15. After [Run All Cells] execution finished, it will write a “va-snpe-engine-library_config.json” config file to its new model folder, write its model config file to “sample-solution-1\MachineLearning\scripts\model_configs” and overwrite “current_config.py”.
+2. After [Run All Cells] execution finished, it will write a “va-snpe-engine-library_config.json” config file to its new model folder, write its model config file to “sample-solution-1\MachineLearning\scripts\model_configs” and overwrite “current_config.py”.

-16. Repeat step 7 and 8 to open and execute “01-convert-model-containerize.py” and use the new generated “deployment.json” to deploy the new model image “retrained_graph.pb” under “sample-solution-1\MachineLearning\models\mobilenet-retrain-cloud\outputs” folder.
+3. Repeat step 7 and 8 to open and execute “01-convert-model-containerize.py” and use the new generated “deployment.json” to deploy the new model image “retrained_graph.pb” under “sample-solution-1\MachineLearning\models\mobilenet-retrain-cloud\outputs” folder.
-17. Open “03-mobilenet-transfer-learning-local.py” and click [Run Cell] or [Run All Cells] link to retrain a new mobilenet model on a local machine by “soda_cans” data under “sample-solution-1\MachineLearning\data\soda_cans” folder.
+4. Open “03-mobilenet-transfer-learning-local.py” and click [Run Cell] or [Run All Cells] link to retrain a new mobilenet model on a local machine by “soda_cans” data under “sample-solution-1\MachineLearning\data\soda_cans” folder.
 It will write a “va-snpe-engine-library_config.json” config file to its new model folder, write its model config file to “sample-solution-1\MachineLearning\scripts\model_configs” and overwrite “current_config.py”.

-18. Repeat step 7 and 8 to open and execute “01-convert-model-containerize.py” and use the new generated “deployment.json” to deploy the new model image “retrained_graph_local.pb” under “sample-solution-1\MachineLearning\models\mobilenet-retrain-local” folder.
+5. Repeat step 7 and 8 to open and execute “01-convert-model-containerize.py” and use the new generated “deployment.json” to deploy the new model image “retrained_graph_local.pb” under “sample-solution-1\MachineLearning\models\mobilenet-retrain-local” folder.